PietroAS/RPG-PI-flash/REGRAS.md

 - Roupas: 3 a 20 Cu
 - Armas: 50 a 300 Cu
 - Armaduras: 100 a 1000 Cu
-- Ferramentas/ utensílios: 1 a 200 Cu
+- Ferramentas/utensílios: 1 a 200 Cu

 Custo de Vida: Valor diário